glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

     query-selector-unknown = %x03

-The reply starts with what appears an arbitrary pair of bytes, and then follows with what appears to be a UTF-16-BE string, null terminated (except for the `query-selector-unknown` response.)
+The reply starts with what appears an arbitrary pair of bytes, and then follows with what appears to be a UTF-16-LE string, NULL terminated (except for the `query-selector-unknown` response.)

     QUERY-response = STX length
-                     %x04 %x06 *WCHAR-BE
+                     %x04 %x06 *WCHAR-LE
                      ETX checksum

-It is interesting to note the usage of big endian wide characters, as the rest of the protocol is little endian.
-This is probably due to Unicode specifying BE being the default.

 ### READ RTC